scaleway/serverless-examples/functions/go-mongo/README.md

 ## Step 1 - Mongo

-After Mongo DB creation, in the console find the public endpoint of the database, it should look lile: `<scw_database_id>.mgdb.<scw_region>.scw.cloud`
+After Mongo DB creation, in the console find the public endpoint of the database, it should look like: `<scw_database_id>.mgdb.<scw_region>.scw.cloud`

 Once you get the endpoint, keep it somewhere for later use.